Localization for coarse homology theories: Localization theorems in equivariant topology

-Hence the Abstract Localization Theorem \ref{wriowwgwegewgewgewgw} can be applied.
+The Abstract Localization Theorem II~\ref{wriowwgwegewgewgewgw} can {now} be applied.

-Assume that $G$ is a finite group, $\gamma$ is a conjugacy class in $G$, and that $X$ is a $G$-topological space. \begin{theorem}[Atiyah-Segal Localization Theorem] If $X^{\gamma}$ is nice in $X$, then the inclusion $X^{\gamma}\to X$ induces an equivalence
+Assume that $G$ is a finite group, $\gamma$ is a conjugacy class in $G$, and that $X$ is a $G$-topological space. \begin{theorem}[Atiyah-Segal Localization Theorem] If $X^{\gamma}$ is closed in $X$ and admits a open invariant neighbourhood $N$ such that $X^{\gamma}\to N$ is an equivariant weak equivalence, then the inclusion $X^{\gamma}\to X$ induces an equivalence

 \end{theorem}